nystephens/book-search/README-requirments.md

 You’ll need to complete the following tasks in each of these back-end files:

 * `server.js`: Implement the Apollo Server and apply it to the Express server as middleware.
+XX

 * `auth.js`: Update the auth middleware function to work with the GraphQL API.